mateicojo/wsl2_linux_kernel_usbcam_enable_conf/README.md

 Fixed the line that used to get the whole github html page instead of the raw content for the config file

+Old version didn't use to get the right version number

 # wsl2_linux_kernel_usbcam_enable_conf
 Configuration file to build the kernel to access the USB camera connected to the host PC using USBIP from inside the WSL2.
 [Windows 11 + WSL2 + USB Camera + Serial](https://zenn.dev/pinto0309/articles/e1432253d29e30)